-As part of our recent sales organization realignment, we have designated dedicated sales people for each our three customer segments enhancing our ability to meet customer needs by offering customized, tailored solutions across our entire portfolio.
+We have designated dedicated sales people for each our three customer segments, enhancing our ability to meet customer needs by offering customized, tailored solutions across our entire portfolio.
 In addition, our mid-market pharmaceutical and biotechnology customers will benefit by additional support from a combination of account managers with broad portfolio knowledge and specialists with specific scientific expertise.
 This allows us to provide comprehensive coverage of all of the market segments among our diverse client population.

 We sell our products and services principally through our direct sales force and account management teams, the majority of whom work in North America, with the balance in Europe and the Asia-Pacific countries.
-Our primary promotional activities include organizing scientific symposia, publishing scientific papers and newsletters, making presentations and participating at scientific conferences and trade shows in North America, Europe and Asia.
+In addition to interactions with our direct sale force, our primary promotional activities include organizing scientific symposia, publishing scientific papers and newsletters, webinars, and making presentations and participating at scientific conferences and trade shows in North America, Europe and Asia.
 We supplement these scientifically based marketing activities with internet-based marketing, advertising and direct mail.
 In certain locales, our direct sales force is supplemented by international distributors and agents for our products and services, particularly with respect to our In Vitro and Biopharmaceutical Services businesses.

 Our internal marketing/product management teams support the field sales staff and account management teams while developing and implementing programs to create close working relationships with customers in the biomedical research industry.
-We maintain client/customer service, technical assistance and consulting service departments, which address both our customers' routine and more specialized needs and generally serve as a scientific resource for our clients.
+We maintain customer service, technical assistance and consulting service departments (in addition to project managers for our service businesses), which address both our customers' routine and more specialized needs and generally serve as a scientific resource for them.
 We frequently assist our customers in solving problems related to animal husbandry, health and genetics, biosecurity, preclinical and clinical study design, regulatory consulting, protocol development and other areas in which our expertise is widely recognized as a valuable resource by our customers.